Client Uploads with Vercel Blob

 Those with the owner, member, developer role can access this feature

-In this quickstart, you'll learn how to do the following:
+In this guide, you'll learn how to do the following:

 • Use the Vercel dashboard to create a Blob store connected to a project